99TheDark/Physics-Simulation/order.md

 (Note: Each of these steps should be done for each body before the next step)

 1. Gravity
+2. Drag
-2. Ball-Ball Normal
+3. Ball-Ball Normal
-3. Ball-Line Normal
+4. Ball-Line Normal
-4. Friction & Drag
+5. Friction